DMZ Campaign (1969–1971): September

-On 1 September at 14:45 a unit of the 3rd Marines engaged a PAVN squad 4 mi northeast of the Rockpile killing five and capturing two individual and one crew-served weapons.
-On 5 September at 13:55 an aerial observer received fire 200m south of the Ben Hai River, artillery and airstrikes were directed onto the location destroying a bunker.
+On 1 September at 14:45 a unit of the 3rd Marines engaged a PAVN squad 4 mi northeast of the Rockpile, killing five and capturing two individual and one crew-served weapons.
+On 5 September at 13:55 an aerial observer received fire 200m south of the Ben Hai River, artillery and airstrikes were directed onto the location, destroying a bunker.
 On 6 September at 18:50 a U.S./ARVN firebase at Gio Linh received mortar fire and naval gunfire from the USS Saint Paul was directed onto the firing position.

-On 10 September at 21:30 a 3rd Marines reconnaissance team ambushed a PAVN rice-gathering force 3 mi southwest of Quảng Trị killing all five and capturing four individual weapons.
+On 10 September at 21:30 a 3rd Marines reconnaissance team ambushed a PAVN rice-gathering force 3 mi southwest of Quảng Trị, killing all five and capturing four individual weapons.
 At 13:00 a unit of the 3rd Marines patrolling 3 miles north-northwest of the Rockpile attacked three PAVN in a bunker supported by artillery and helicopter gunships.
-The PAVN withdrew leaving seven dead and one individual weapon.
-On 12 September at 06:55 an armored unit of the 1st Brigade in night defensive positions 4 mi west of Gio Linh was hit by five 140mm rockets causing minimal damage, naval gunfire from the USS Saint Paul was directed onto the firing position.
-At 07:15 a U.S./ARVN firebase at Gio Linh received mortar fire causing minimal damage.
+The PAVN withdrew, leaving seven dead and one individual weapon.
+On 12 September at 06:55 an armored unit of the 1st Brigade in night defensive positions 4 mi west of Gio Linh was hit by five 140 mm rockets, causing minimal damage, naval gunfire from the USS Saint Paul was directed onto the firing position.
+At 07:15 a U.S./ARVN firebase at Gio Linh received mortar fire, causing minimal damage.
 At 21:00 a unit of the ARVN 2nd Regiment in a night defensive position 4 miles east of Gio Linh received mortar fire and directed naval gunfire from the USS Saint Paul onto the firing position.

-On 13 September at 19:20 a unit of the 3rd Marines was ambushed 4 mi northwest of the Rockpile, the Marines returned fire and the PAVN withdrew leaving one dead; U.S. losses were two killed.
-On 14 September at 09:00 an aerial observer received fire 5 mi west-northwest of Con Thien and directed artillery fire onto the position destroying a bunker.
+On 13 September at 19:20 a unit of the 3rd Marines was ambushed 4 mi northwest of the Rockpile, the Marines returned fire and the PAVN withdrew, leaving one dead; U.S. losses were two killed.
+On 14 September at 09:00 an aerial observer received fire 5 mi west-northwest of Con Thien and directed artillery fire onto the position, destroying a bunker.
 On 15 September at 08:20 a unit of the 3rd Marines engaged a PAVN force 5 miles northwest of the Rockpile.
 Artillery and air support was provided and the PAVN withdrew at 15:30; U.S. losses were four killed.
 At 10:30 an aerial observer received fire 11 mi north-northeast of the Rockpile and directed artillery fire onto the area.